harness/developer-hub/docs/continuous-delivery/verify/cv-concepts/cv_results.md

 ---
 title: Interpret results
 sidebar_position: 1
-description: Learn how to interpret the metric and log results of Continuous Verification.
+description: Learn how to interpret the metric and log results of CV.
 slug: /continuous-delivery/verify/cv-concepts/verification-results
 ---